PKittler/pkittler/README.md

 # Hi, I'm Philipp!

 I am a hybrid of software developer, marketer and biophysicist.
-On GitHub I want to share my experiments and small tools with the world.
+On GitHub I want to share my projects.
 Most of them were useful in my bachelor thesis on conformers from protein ensembles.

+- TOP 3 most used programming languages: Python, Java, C++

 <!--
 **PKittler/pkittler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.